SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 <a name="link-sims"></a>
 ### Linking SIMs and mobile devices

 Switch to the Device Management application and navigate to a device that is connected through a SIM card managed by the SIM provider of your choice.
 The device should have a **Connectivity** tab.
-If this tab is not shown,
+If this tab is not shown:

-* your user does not have permissions for Connectivity,
+* Your user does not have permissions for Connectivity.
-* the device is not linked to a SIM card,
+* The device is not linked to a SIM card.
-* the device is linked to a SIM card, but the card is not managed by the respective SIM provider account.
+* The device is linked to a SIM card, but the card is not managed by the respective SIM provider account.

 To assign permissions, navigate to the Administration application and make sure that your user has a role assigned with READ or ADMIN permission for Connectivity.